 What you’re looking at here is, for the most part, exactly what Ryobi advertises the garage door opener as being.
 It’s very quiet, thanks in large part to some very fantastic engineering.
 It doesn’t come with all of the extra web features that you might see in some other garage door openers, of course, but it does work with wi-fi.
 It’s a half-step between an old-school garage door opener and some of the newer models, though you’ll likely get more out of the old-school features than most of the new.
 Again, though, that’s not necessarily a bad thing.

 The problems with this garage door opener really aren’t that big.
 Most people will notice some problems with the wi-fi function, which won’t bother you if you’re mostly using the remote to open and close your garage door.
 The more pressing issue, though, is that this model is largely discontinued.
 That means it’s very hard to find replacement parts on the shelf and that you’ll have to pay a premium if you want to make sure you can get the unit fixed.
 Fortunately, you should get several years’ worth of operational utility before you have to worry about any type of repair work.

 While the LiftMaster 8500 Elite Series 8500 Jackshaft Operator is definitely the best of the best, all of the quiet garage door openers on this list work very well.
 If you’re more concerned with online utility, simplicity, or just brand names, you may find that one of the others works well for you.
 What’s important, though, is that every one of these units really is quiet and that they will all help you to open and close your garage doors easily.

 Remember, what works best for one homeowner won’t necessarily work best for you.
 Check out the features on each of these units and figure out which one fits your needs.
 When you look closely, you might find that one of these five garage door openers will make your life much easier, at least insofar as garage door openers are concerned.

 Interesting in reading more?
-Check out our homepage for more reviews of today’s best garage door openers!
+Check out our homepage to see our pick for today’s best garage door opener!